top of page

 Food allergies can cause inflammation, and GI imbalances such as disrupted microflora.

-• High anxiety (you may see them obsessively lick)
+• High anxiety (you may see dogs and cats obsessively lick)

 This can be done with various supplements (such as herbs) or even providing your dog with some training or more enrichment activities.
 Cats are often stressed for various reasons, but there are ways to help them, too!